teofizzy/teofizzy/README.md

  🌱 I’m currently learning **computer science**

- 💬 Ask me about **artificial intelligence, natural language processing, webscraping**
+ 💬 Ask me about **artificial intelligence, natural language processing, and webscraping or anything about data science**

  ⚡ Fun fact **I like working out and reading**